irohitb/rn-formly/README.md

 and then pass `styles.someStyle` in props

-2. For `stylesheet object`, Default `None` does not mean that element won't have any styles, the props provided by user would override the default styling.
+2. For `stylesheet object,` Default `None` does not mean that element won't have any styles; the props provided by the user would override the default styling.

 ## inputFields Props

-inputFields Props supports most of the popular component you would need in a form, if we are missing any component, create an issue and we should be able to add within 2-4 days.
+inputFields Props supports most of the popular components you would need in a form.
+If we are missing any component, create an issue, and we should be able to add within 2-4 days.

 ### Currently Supported Component